bryanseah234/sgStyleSnap2025/docs/features/GOOGLE_PROFILE_SYNC.md

 #### "Function does not exist"
 - Run the migration: `node scripts/run-migrations.js`
 - Check that migration 024 was executed successfully
+- Verify Edge Function `sync-auth-users-realtime` is deployed and active

 #### "Permission denied"
 - Ensure RLS policies are properly configured